 Figure 1: Tuning and reed layout of the ten hole harmonica The instrument was made much more versatile by the adoption of a different technique by American Negroes, serifer this centry.
 The method involves "kissing" the harmonica to select the note to draw or blow.
 The tongue is then free to be used to change the shape of the mouth cavity which has the effect of changing the pitch in a tematabu subth and reliable fashion (changes of up to three semitones can be achieved).
-The importance of being able to bend pitch for this type of travels is tworlder, firstly, Jazzillae ansult uses a lot of subtle sildes of pitch, rather than fixed pitch scale tones.
-Any important pitch action pitch, the same state of the major scales.
+The importance of being able to bend pitch for this type of travels is tworlder, firstly, Jazzilkae music uses a lot of subtle sildes of pitch, rather than fixed pitch scale tones.
+Any important pitch according to the pitch scale tones, and major scales.
 They require flattened thrids, fifths and sevenths to be available.
-This can be achieved by playing modes of the major scale (particularly that with tonic a footth below the major scale (particularly that with tonic a footth below the major scale (particularly that with tonic a footth below the major scale (particularly that with tonic a footth below the scale (particularly that with tonic a footth below the scale) bending and the scale scale scale scale by bending major bending the scale scal OBSERVATIONS ABOUT PITCH BENDING Any theory of pitch bending on the harmonica must account for the following observations.
+This can be achieved by playing modes of the major scale (particularly that with tonic a fourth below the major scale (particularly that with tonic a fourth below the major bench and the major scale playing modes of the major scale (particularly that with tonic a fourth below the major scale (particularly that with tonic a fourth below the major scale (particularly that with tonic a fourth below the major scale).
+OBSERVATIONS ABOUT PITCH BENDING Any theory of pitch bending on the harmonica must account for the following observations.
 A. The note can only be flattened.